OpenBuildings/join-us/positions/senior-software-engineer.md

 - Ability to implement new functionality from start to finish
 - Initiative for improving processes, codebase and implementing new techniques
 - Excellent English - speaking and writing
-- Nice to have experience with:
+- It would be an advantage to have experience with:
     * Symfony framework & components
     * Doctrine ORM
     * React.JS
     * Ecommerce platforms
     * On-site SEO
     * Basic Linux administration

 Responsibilities